 Africa’s populations are growing at a rapid pace and job opportunities are not keeping up with the growth, particularly among the youth.
-Youth unemployment is increasingly a challenge in many African countries and South Africa is no exception.
+Youth unemployment is increasingly a challenge in many African countries and to overcome this.

-To overcome this The Rockefeller Foundation launched the Digital Jobs Africa (DJA) initiative in 2013 to catalyse new, sustainable employment opportunities and skills training for African youth, with a focus on the ICT sector.
-The goal of the DJA is to influence change in business practice by demonstrating the value of impact sourcing and contribute to the social and economic well-being of the youth and their circle of influence.
+The Rockefeller Foundation launched the Digital Jobs Africa (DJA) initiative in 2013.
+This was done to catalyse new, sustainable employment opportunities and skills training for African youth, with a focus on the ICT sector.
+The goal of the DJA initiative is to influence change in business practice by demonstrating the value of impact sourcing and contribute to the social and economic well-being of the youth and their circle of influence.

-In order to influence change in business practices, the DJA needs to identify and showcase the benefits of impact sourcing to increase commitment to this among new corporate partners.
-Genesis has been contracted to fulfill this objective as the monitoring and evaluation (M&E) partner for the DJA.
+In order to influence change in business practices, the DJA initiative needs to identify and showcase the benefits of impact sourcing to increase commitment to this among new corporate partners.
+Genesis was contracted in 2016 to fulfill this objective as the monitoring and evaluation (M&E) partner for the DJA.
+In this role, Genesis:

 - Developed a detailed results chain to understand the systems-wide changes that The Rockefeller Foundation sought to influence.

 - Collaboratively and iteratively designed a monitoring system to gather data from grantees.

 - Prepared quarterly and annual synthesis reports for The Rockefeller Foundation.